mateyo3/liri-node-app/README.md

 # liri-node-app

 ## Successes
+1. All 3 NPM packages saved as dependencies

-1. User is able to input multiple word movies titles to output data for that movie
+2. User is able to input multiple word movies titles to output data for that movie

 ## Incomplete code
 1. Twitter does not call last 20 tweets